words in post.

-As I was taking my first steps learning to ink with the brush,
+As I was taking my first steps on learning how to ink with a brush,

-I was studying what seemed to be an effortless fluidity of ink lines
+I was studying what seemed to be an effortless fluidity of the ink lines

 bottomless artistry behind his work.

-After reading his writings, the artwork took a secondary role in understanding the process.
-Inspired by him and primarily to practice with the brush, I did a quick sketch one night (using a Pentel brush-pen, for portability) (Image 1)
+After reading his writings the artwork took a secondary role in understanding the process.
+Inspired by him - and primarily to practice with the brush - I did a quick sketch one night (using a Pentel brush-pen) (Image 1)